 Before I get into the thick of this one, I want to make it clear that on the whole, Canadian PR schools produce better-trained PR specialists than ever before.
 I have immense respect and admiration for what the talented professors and administrators do to train the next generation of PR professionals.
 We’re able to plug PR grads directly into internships and coordinator roles, confident that they aren’t likely to break anything (although I’m sure we can all tell a few funny stories about junior staff gone awry).

-PR schools teach PR students to do the things (write a media friendly news release, plan events, measure results using the Media Relations Ratings Points system and more) that I, and so many like me who never went to PR school, had to learn on the job.
+PR schools teach PR students to do the things (write a media friendly news release, event management, measure results using the Media Relations Ratings Points system and more) that I, and so many like me who never went to PR school, had to learn on the job.
 Armed with this know-how, there is no reason why any PR student should find it impossible to find gainful employment within a year of graduation.
 From this very important perspective, there is no doubt these programs are fulfilling their purpose by preparing students to work in PR.

 From my point of view, however, there’s a disconnect between what’s being taught and the reality of practicing PR today.
 There are specific skill sets, having worked with dozens of grads over the past four years, that most, if not all, lack and are limited by in the nascent days of their careers.
 While they may have what it takes to get the job, the holes left in their training relating to Shared, Owned and Paid communications channels mean that newly-minted PR pros aren’t able to fully contribute to integrated (A)ESOP communications programs that depends on strategy that delivers measurable ROI.
 If that’s where the industry is heading, and there is general agreement that it has to in order to remain viable, the fact that grads are missing essential tools is at once slowing the growth of the industry and their own professional progress.